 The economy, because of technological advancements, climate change, and the educational system alterations, has become based on sharing.
 In transportation new entities such as UBER, OLA and Lyft have been created.
 In goods, the organizations such as Ebay, trade and Easy have been born.
 In space: Airbnb, Home Away and rework, have established themselves.
 In the service market, there is now freelancer.com and TaskRabit.
 Chegg has a foothold in learning, and in logistics there is Instantcart.

 These new entities were established by the Millennial Generation.
 The generation with birth years between the early 1980’s to early 2000’s.
 Millennials are detached from institutions and are networked based on friendships.
 They have traits of high levels of student loan debts and unemployment.
 They have benefited least from any economic recovery in the history of the US.
 They are somewhat upbeat, and 75% consider wealth to be important.
 The Millennial Generation is withdrawn from politics and world news, and they have a “Peter Pan trait” of being slow to grow up.

 The Millennials have an overwhelming belief in “trust.”
 It is that “trust” that has accelerated the new sharing economy.
-Present day politicians, administrators and bureaucrats are being challenged to the very core of existence by the reformulated sharing economy.
-The very existence of social insurance programs such as the workers’ compensation are being challenged to extinction.
+Present day politicians, administrators, and bureaucrats are being challenged to the very core of existence by the reformulated sharing economy.
+The very existence of social insurance programs such as the workers’ compensation is being challenged to extinction.

 Jon L. Gelman of Wayne NJ is the author of NJ Workers’ Compensation Law (West-Thompson-Reuters) and co-author of the national treatise, Modern Workers’ Compensation Law (West-Thompson-Reuters).